Health Insurance

 The program was a hit.
 About 1,250 teachers enrolled in the first year, and the resulting revenue helped save the hospital and its attached university from bankruptcy.

 It didn't take long for other hospitals to notice and copy the program.
 In 1932, a collection of hospitals in Sacramento, California, took it one step further.
 With their program, members weren't confined to a singular hospital but could seek services at any participating hospital within the local community.
-By 1933, 26 of these "Hospital Service Plans" existed throughout the United States.
+By 1933, about 25 of these "Hospital Service Plans" existed throughout the United States.

 As these plans expanded and their offerings diversified, it became nearly impossible to manage these syndicates without a centralized governing body.
 Local hospitals began looking to the National American Hospital Association (AHA) for guidance, and the AHA was happy to fill the void.